hynek/structlog/docs/getting-started.rst

    :language: python

 The calls themselves are nice and straight to the point, however you're repeating yourself all over the place.
-At this point, you'll be tempted to write a closure like
+At this point, you'll be tempted to write a closure like:

 ::